m-doughty/hablog/_posts/hablog-on-heroku.md

 - `HEROKU_API_KEY` should be set to your Heroku API key.
 - `HEROKU_APP_NAME` should be set to your Heroku app name.
 - `HEROKU_LOGIN` should be set to the e-mail address you used to sign up to Heroku.

+# Finishing Up

+Now, when you push to the `master` branch on Github, your application should be built on CircleCI and deployed to Heroku automatically.